tamnguyenbbt/Okapi/README.md

 * Best test data usage practices
 	* If you write test scripts using Okapi, C# and any IDE such as Visual Studio, the best form of test data is DTO classes.
 	* Some inexperienced automation testers try to use CSV, Excel, database, etc. to store test data when they write test scripts directly from IDEs.
-This is often considered overkill and often adds uneccessary overheads because they need to convert back and forth from DTO classes to one of the above-mentioned forms.
+This is often considered overkill and often adds unnecessary overheads because they need to convert back and forth from DTO classes to one of the above-mentioned forms.
 These forms may be useful when you use a tool, not an API, such as you write a desktop client application which uses Okapi as the engine.
 	* Always write reusable test steps which are independent from the web page business rules.
 Business rules should be embedded in test data and be injected by test data into reusable test steps (data-driven test).
 Okapi methods support data-driven test out of the box.
 	* Embedding business rules within the code is very bad practice of writing test automation scripts.
 It makes it hard to debug and troubleshoot, hard to maintain, etc. and the scripts look messy.